 What is a Softshell Jacket?

-But, that doesn’t mean that softshell jackets and fleece jackets are one and the same.
-Softshell jackets are designed to provide weather protection first and foremost while fleece jackets are designed to provide warmth before weather protection.
+But, that doesn’t mean that softshell jackets and fleece jackets are the same.
+Softshell jackets are designed to provide weather protection first and foremost, while fleece jackets are designed to provide warmth before weather protection.

 Softshell jackets combine many qualities of hardshell jackets with more comfortable fabrics such as fleece.